kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Thinking in Data

-Applied AI starts with data.
+Applied AI starts with data
-Data defines what models can learn.
+Data defines what models can learn
 Understanding data comes before modeling

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.